MatthewCYLau/react-terraform-aws-codepipeline/README.md

 terraform destroy # destroys AWS stack
 ```

-When prompted `github_token`, provide the value and hit Return
+When prompted for `github_token`, provide the value and hit Return

 ## Contributing